AsaNeedle/trello-style-app/README.md

 This was an educational project to familiarize myself with React.
-Things I was working on include handling local storage and dealing with drag and drop events in the DOM. s
+Things I was working on include handling local storage and dealing with drag and drop events in the DOM.